 Once we managed to clean up breakfast and break down camp, we hid our bags in the bushes and hiked downstream to Wildcat Falls.
-We had to cross SlickRock creek once or twice to get there – it was defiantly a bit slick!
+We had to cross SlickRock creek once or twice to get there – it was definitely a bit slick!

 We returned back to camp around 11ish, had a quick snack, and headed up the trail towards Naked Ground.
-The first mile or two were fairly easy.
+The first mile or two was fairly easy.
 We reached the point where the trail diverted from the creek and started its ascent.
 We knew we had a lot of work ahead of us and decided to go ahead and have lunch and top off our water.

 The trail from Slickrock Creek up to Naked Ground was hard.
 Not only did we have to gain over 2,000 feet in elevation, we had to climb over a hundred trees.
 I wish I could I say I was exaggerating, but I really think it was a hundred.
 You would climb over one tree and could see at least 2-3 more trees ahead of you.
 Hurricane Irma came through a few weeks before and I guess that caused so many trees to fall?
 I would not recommend the trail to anyone until some serious trail maintenance has taken place.
 It was brutal.

 Finally we reached Naked Ground.
 There was a nice campsite which was very appealing, but we decided to push on to Hangover.
 It was around dusk when we finally reached Hangover – just in time for the sunset!